How to Paint a Bike – Helpful Guide for Customized Bicycle Painting

 Special care is required when working with clear lacquer.
 It tends to run off very quickly and to form a nose.
 If, despite the greatest care, a mishap occurs, wait until the varnish has dried and carefully sand the nose of the varnish with fine sandpaper.
 Then apply the next layer of lacquer and compensate for the fault.
 Avoid trying to wipe off any running varnish with a cloth.
 That way it can only get worse!
 The clear lacquer should dry for at least 24 hours.

-Fitting and repairing wheels
+Fitting and Repairing Wheels

 Allow your new paint to dry and cure thoroughly for at least 24 hours.
 During this time the frame should not be touched or moved.
 It is also advisable to keep it away from dust as much as possible.
 Once the paint has hardened, you can remove the masking tape and remount the bike completely.

 Unfortunately, bicycle painting is really very expensive and therefore hardly worthwhile for an old bike.
 The prices vary a lot and mostly depend on the effort the customer’s request generates and the model to be worked on.
-The cheapest suppliers start at around 150€.
+The cheapest suppliers often start at around $150.

-Advantages and disadvantages of self-painting
+Advantages and Disadvantages of Self-Painting

 You feel like polishing up a wheel but don’t have one that needs a refresher?
 No problem: just browse through the flea markets in your area!
 You will certainly discover great old models with an extraordinary frame that are available for little money.
-With a cool colour and chic accessories, these models will quickly become a designer piece.
+With a cool color and chic accessories, these models will quickly become a designer piece.